 NASA gives Neil Armstrong a moon rock

 Listen to Armstrong's acceptance speech (26 mb)

-In addition to commanding the first moon landing, Apollo 11 in 1969, Armstrong was honored for his X-15 rocket plane flights and for piloting Gemini 8, "by all accounts the most harrowing space mission that the United States has yet executed and from which survival was possible," recounted Griffin.
-"Neil is, if nothing else, an engineering test pilot, and in that milieu, is a test pilot's test pilot."
+In addition to commanding the first moon landing, Apollo 11 in 1969, Neil Armstrong was honored for flying the X-15 rocketplane and for piloting Gemini 8, "by all accounts the most harrowing space mission that the United States has yet executed and from which survival was possible," said Griffin.

-"During the next half-billion years, Bok changed as he grew into adulthood," continued Armstrong.
-"Crystals of plagioclase which had somehow formed during his solidification added a few plates of molecules.
+"Bok changed as he grew into adulthood," Armstrong said.
+"Crystals of plagioclase that had somehow formed during his solidification added a few plates of molecules.
 He felt this gnawing in his viscera, like a cancer."

-"Occasionally, he thought he felt the itch of a change of olivine in his vesicles.
-It was not organic life, but in his universe and by his standards, it was life."
+"Occasionally, he thought he felt the itch of a change of olivine in his vesicles," he stated.
+"It was not organic life, but in his universe and by his standards, it was life."

-Summarizing billions of years in only a few minutes, Armstrong told of Bok's journey from the Moon to Earth.
+Summarizing billions of years in a few minutes, Armstrong told of Bok's journey from the Moon to Earth.

 "There was a brief force, then a sense of lightness for a time.
 Then another brief force.
 Then his weight somehow returned and changed.
-He felt at least six times heavier than the 190 grams he had weighed back at the Sea of Tranquility on Luna."
+He felt at least six times heavier than the 190 grams that he had weighed back at the Sea of Tranquility on Luna."

-"Suddenly, the lid opened, there was light and more of those strange creatures, somehow different and peculiar mechanisms.
-There was a strange pressure of an atmosphere.
-And there was a number beside him: 10071.
+"Suddenly, the lid opened, there was light and more of those strange creatures, somehow different and peculiar mechanisms," he said.
+"There was a strange pressure of an atmosphere.
+And there was a number beside him — 10071.
 Clearly, they didn't know his name."

-"I've been lucky enough to have a lot of opportunities in my own life, so I am not usually given over too much to envy of other people.
-That just isn't part of my nature," said Sen. Glenn during his remarks, "but for Neil, I make a big exception."
+"I have been lucky enough to have a lot of opportunities in my life, so I'm not usually given over too much to envy of other people.
+That just is not part of my nature," remarked Glenn.
+"But for Neil, I make a big exception."

-© 1999-2013 collectSPACE.com All rights reserved.
+© 2023 collectSPACE.com All rights reserved.